Projects & Publications

 The City of St. Augustine has initiated the final design review process in updating the existing "Design Standards for Entry Corridors".
 The area being discussed stretches from King St.’s intersection with Ponce de Leon Blvd. east to Granada St. and west to the railroad crossing on W. King St. The main goals of these comprehesive updates is to make the guidelines clearer and easier to work with as Design Standards.
 To learn more about the Design Standards Update, the original Entry Corridor Design Standards, the public workshops, and how to become more involved in the process, visit the King Street Design Guideline Update page.

-Comprehensive Planning Projects
+Completed Planning Projects

 With funds provided by the Florida Division of Historical Resources grant (awarded in the fall of 2015), plaques have been installed on over 30 historic properties throughout downtown St. Augustine.
 Selected from the list of buildings already posted on wayfinding directory signs, these locations include original colonial buildings and properties individually listed on the National Register.
 The markers also include references to a mobile website.
 Visit the Historic Property Markers page to learn more.